 With the hammer fully cocked and the trigger sear engaged, the rifle is ready to fire again or be placed on "SAFE".

 CLEARING PROCEDURES

-If the weapon fails this procedure, do not fire it.
-Have it inspected by an armorer or call KAC at (321) 607-9900.
+If the firearm fails this procedure, do not fire it.
+Have it inspected by an armorer or contact KAC.
 All safety checks must be done with the firearm unloaded and with no ammunition present.